 - Home »

-Owned by India Cements, the Chennai Super Kings have been one of the consistent performers in T20 cricket.
-Finishing as runners-up in the inaugural edition of the IPL, they bagged the title in 2010 and 2011, before finishing in second place again in 2012.
-Led by India captain MS Dhoni, CSK is the only IPL team to have retained their core group of players since the first season.
+Owned by India Cements, the Chennai Super Kings have been one of the most consistent performers in T20 cricket.
+Finishing as runners-up in the inaugural edition of the IPL, they bagged the title in 2010 and 2011.
+In addition to winning the IPL in 2010, they also won the Champions League Twenty20 in South Africa in 2010, to make it a double victory.
+They were the runners up during the 2012 & 2013 seasons.
+Led by India captain MS Dhoni, CSK is the only IPL team to have retained their core group of players since their first season.

 Captain: Alviro Petersen

 Coach: Geoffrey Toyana

 Highveld Lions will be participating in the CLT20 for the third time.
 They first participated in the tournament in 2010.
 The Lions also qualified for the group stage of CLT20 2012 as runners up of their domestic T20 competition.
 At CLT20 2010, they made quite an impact when they beat the much-fancied Mumbai Indians in the first game of the tournament.
 When the tournament returned to their country in 2012, the South African outfit went all the way to the final, before losing to the Sydney Sixers.
 They will hope to get lucky in their third attempt when they suit up for CLT20 2013.
 They will be high on confidence too, having won the South Africa’s domestic T20 competition.